prrao87/build-with-baml/src/classification/README.md

 ## Goal

 The goal is to use BAML to classify the gender of a dataset of scholars and Nobel laureates.
-We will compare the performance of an LLM (`gpt-4o-mini`) and a rule-based API (`genderapi.com`) and see if BAML + an LLM can outperform the rule-based API.
+We will compare the performance of 3 LLMs (`gpt-4o-mini`, `gemma3-12b`, `gemma3-27b`) vs. a
+rule-based API ([gender-api.com](https://gender-api.com/)) and see if BAML + an LLM can help with classification tasks.

-See the list of scholars and Nobel laureates in `../../data/nobel_laureates/scholars.json`.
+See the list of people in [`../../data/nobel_laureates/scholars.json`](../../data/nobel_laureates/scholars.json).
+Scholars who are of the type `'laureate'` are Nobel laureates, while the rest are scholars who mentored the laureates or influenced them in some way.
+The dataset is obtained from [this source](https://github.com/rtol/NobelNetwork), which models the mentorshop tree of the Nobel laureates as a graph.
+No gender information is provided in the original dataset, which is the motivation behind this classification task!

 ## Setup